drgrib/ttimer/README.md

 ## Auto Exit

 To make the timer automatically exit after finishing pass the `-q` argument.
-Like these examples
+Like this

 ```
-ttimer 30s -q
 ttimer -q 30s
 ```